openmeteo/hspatial/docs/api.rst

 .. function:: hspatial.extract_point_timeseries_from_rasters(files_or_prefix, point)

-   Extracts and returns a :class:`~timeseries.Timeseries` object that corresponds to the values of a specific point in several rasters.
+   Extracts and returns a HTimeseries_ object that corresponds to the values of a specific point in several rasters.

    *files_or_prefix* is either a string or a sequence or set.
 If it is a sequence or set, it is filenames of raster files which should contain